-Usain Bolt takes the baton at Penn (Kirby Lee) © Copyright
+Usain Bolt takes the baton at the Penn Relays (Kirby Lee) © Copyright

 The Jamaican World record holder in the 100m and 200m attracted a record crowd of 53,310 predominantly dressed in green, yellow and black, many of which began lining up in the morning more than eight hours before Bolt’s appearance in the 4 x 100m Relay.